hofstadter-io/cuetorials.com/content/overview/foundations.md

 - no primitive recursion or inheritance
 - the initial learning curve is worth the long-term maintenance

-The main inspirations are:
+The main inspirations for these restrictions are:

-- Difficulties with Borgcfg and GCL as complexity grew
+- Difficulties with Borgcfg and GCL as complexity grew (i.e. object orientedness)
-- Lingo and Typed Feature Structure Grammars
+- Lingo and Typed Feature Structure Grammars (managing massive configurations)
-- Logical and functional languages
+- Logical and functional languages (various pieces like comprehensions in immutability)

+### Foundations in Golang

+Cue started as a fork of Go mainly to simplify the bootstrapping of a new language.
+Marcel is also a member of the Go team at Google and many philosophies carry over:

+- Cue is implemented in Go
+- Rich tooling in an awesome CLI
+- APIs for working with the language
+- A standard library included